This article applies only to Mac computers with an Intel processor.

 Settings that can be stored in NVRAM include sound volume, display resolution, startup-disk selection, time zone, and recent kernel panic information.
-The settings stored in NVRAM depend on your Mac and the devices you're using with your Mac.
+The settings stored in NVRAM depend on your Mac and the devices that you're using with your Mac.

 If you experience issues related to these settings or others, resetting NVRAM might help.
 For example, if your Mac starts up from a disk other than the one selected in Startup Disk preferences, or a question mark icon briefly appears before your Mac starts up, you might need to reset NVRAM.

 How to reset NVRAM

 Shut down your Mac, then turn it on and immediately press and hold these four keys together: Option, Command, P, and R. You can release the keys after about 20 seconds, during which your Mac might appear to restart.

 When your Mac finishes starting up, you might want to open System Preferences and adjust any settings that were reset, such as sound volume, display resolution, startup disk selection, or time zone.

 - If you're using a desktop Mac instead of a notebook, and settings such as sound volume or time zone are reset every time you shut down and unplug your Mac, you might need to replace the battery inside your Mac.
 This small battery is on your computer's logic board, and it helps NVRAM retain settings when your Mac is unplugged.
 You can take your Mac to an Apple service provider to replace the battery.